StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 ## Next Talk

-**Generalization of five $q$-series identities of Ramanujan and unexplored weighted partition identities**

-**Bibekananda Maji (Indian Institute of Technology Indore)**
+**Interconnected sequences: A generalization of Fibonacci sequence and some identities**

+**Neeraj Kumar Paul (Gauhati University, Guwahati)**

-**8 January 2021 (7 pm IST)**
+**22 January 2021 (7 pm IST)**

-**Abstract**: The unorganized portion of Ramanujan's second notebook contains five interesting $q$-series identities.
-Recently, in joint work with Atul Dixit, we found a one-variable generalization of one of the aforementioned five identities of Ramanujan and derived the last three $q$-series identities, but couldn't derive the first two.
-In this work, we establish a new $q$-series identity from which we successfully deduce all the five $q$-series identities of Ramanujan and also derive a few interesting weighted partition identities.
-This is joint work with Subhas Chand Bhoria and Pramod Eyyunni.
+**Abstract**: We explore a generalization of Fibonacci sequence in the sense of number of sequences.
+Fibonacci sequence is a particular case of generating one sequence.
+We generalize few identities related to Fibonacci numbers, in particular Cassini's identity.
+Two properties viz. "two consecutive Fibonacci numbers are relatively prime" and "every third Fibonacci number is even" are also dealt with.

 ## Upcoming Talks

-* **22 January, 2021**:  Interconnected sequences: A generalization of Fibonacci sequence and some identities (**Neeraj Kumar Paul**, *Gauhati University, Guwahati*)
 * **29 January, 2021**: to be announced (**Ajay Sharma**, *Sadiya College, Assam*)
-* **5 February, 2021**: Plane Partitions and Other Topics (**Subhajit Bandyopadhyay**, *Tezpur University*)
+* **05 February, 2021**: Plane Partitions and Other Topics (**Subhajit Bandyopadhyay**, *Tezpur University*)
 * **12 February, 2021**: to be announced (**Divya Aggarwal**, *Indraprastha Institute of Information Technology, Delhi*)
 * **19 February, 2021**: to be announced (**Ritu Dutta**, *Dibrugarh University*)
+* **26 February, 2021**: to be announced (**Gauranga K. Baishya**, *Tezpur University*)

 ## Past Talks